whaleen/llmix/README.npm.md

 npx llmix
 ```

+This will start:

+- Backend server on port 3001
+- Web interface available at http://localhost:5173 (in development)
-The web UI will open automatically (default: http://localhost:3001)
+- Browser will open automatically

 ## Configuration